Skip to main content

 The mobilization of fatty acids from fat stores is the principal mechanism by which growth hormone signaling modulates cellular sensitivity to insulin.

 Another layer of this process involves the accumulation of lipid intermediates like diacylglycerol (DAG) within the muscle cell.
 Elevated DAG levels activate a signaling molecule called protein kinase C (PKC).
-Activated PKC can then interfere directly with the pathway by phosphorylating the insulin receptor substrate 1 (IRS-1) on a serine residue.
+Activated PKC can then interfere directly with the insulin signaling pathway by phosphorylating the insulin receptor substrate 1 (IRS-1) on a serine residue.

 Clinical Protocols and Their Metabolic Implications